Battle of Dafei River

 The Battle of Dafei River (大非川之戰) was fought in mid-670 between the forces of the Tang dynasty and the Tibetan Empire, for control over the Tarim Basin (the "Anxi Protectorate" in Chinese parlance).
 In 669, the Tibetan Empire invaded and conquered the Tuyuhun kingdom of Qinghai, which was a tributary state and important ally to the Tang dynasty.
 To help Tuyuhun restore the regime, Emperor Gaozong of Tang launched the campaign against Tibet.
-The Tang general, Xue Rengui, commanded an army of 50,000 men against around 400,000 men of the Tibetan Empire.
-He left his slower-moving baggage train and 20,000 soldiers under Guo Daifeng behind and advanced with the rest to the Qinghai Lake.
-The Tibetans attacked and captured the Tang baggage train, and fought Xue's own army at the Dafei River (Dafeichuan, 大非川).
-In the aftermath of the battle, Xue retreated from Tuyuhun.
-However, the Tibetan Empire lost 100,000 men and the weakened Tibetan Empire went into decline in the following decades.
+The Tang general, Xue Rengui, left his slower-moving baggage train and 20,000 soldiers under Guo Daifeng behind and advanced with the rest to the Qinghai Lake.
+The Tibetans attacked and captured the Tang baggage train before decisively defeateing Xue's own column at the Dafei River (Dafeichuan, 大非川).
+In the aftermath of the battle the Tang court relocated the Anxi Protectorate capital from Kucha to the safer city of Turfan and Tibet would rule the area for the next twenty years.
+Chinese forces retook the territory in 692.